ToriLarson/Sprint2/README.md

 ### SQLite Studio

-After trying a few queries on SQLite and after some research I downloaded SQLite Studio
+After trying a few queries in SQLite and after some research I downloaded SQLite Studio.

+I began by creating a new database.
+I then created a graph from scratch to upload my table into -